Scawsby: Geography

-Scawthorpe, Sunnyfields, Marr, Cusworth, Sprotbrough and Bentley are neighbouring villages and suburbs.
+Sunnyfields, Scawthorpe, Bentley, Cusworth, Marr and Little Canada (clockwise from the north) are neighbouring settlements.

 The local parish church in Scawsby is the Church of St Leonard and St Jude on Barnsley Road.

 Scawsby is not a civil parish in its own right, mostly forming part of Brodsworth parish, which had a population of 2,936 at the 2011 census.
 Therefore, it has no official boundaries, but is generally considered to be separated from Sunnyfields by the Roman Ridge to the north, and is interwoven with Cusworth to the south.

 Listed buildings in the village include 17th century Scawsby Hall and a Tudor cottage.

 The A635 Barnsley Road is the main thoroughfare through Scawsby.
 On Barnsley Road is the local primary school, Scawsby Saltersgate Junior School, with Scawsby Saltersgate Infant School, Scawsby Community Centre, Scawsby Health Centre, and two public houses, Scawsby Mill and The Sun.
 Rosedale School, Ridgewood School and Stone Hill School are all other schools in Scawsby.
 It is a short distance down from junction 37 of the A1(M) Doncaster Bypass.

 Scawsby is in the BBC Yorkshire and ITV Yorkshire television regions.
 The local radio stations are TX1 Radio, which covers all of Doncaster and Bassetlaw, Sine FM, a community radio station for Doncaster, Hallam FM, a commercial station for South Yorkshire, and BBC Radio Sheffield, the local BBC station.
 Heart, Capital and Greatest Hits Radio networked stations also cover the area.